 We use quality filling materials that have been reviewed and researched for the best clinical performance and bio-compatibility.
-In addition, over the years I had many of my patients receive biocompatibility testing for dental materials.
+In addition, over the years I had many of my patients receive bio-compatibility testing (click) for dental materials.
 I reviewed the data from these tests and have “weeded out” the dental materials that showed consistent reactivity with patients.
 Therefore, even if a patient does not have a bio-compatibility test performed, they can be more assured that the dental materials I use are more likely to be compatible with their body.

 Here is one definition of biocompatibility: